DeanHristov/fake-e-commerce-web-app/README.md

   - Do a checkout process (fake!)
   - Keeping basket & wish list in persistent store (localStorage)
   - Pagination - **Coming soon**
-- Authentication - **Coming soon**
+- Authentication
-  - A JWT and cookie which expires in 10 minutes
+  - Using server-side cookies & JWT for auth.
+  - Cookie & JWT have a short time life period (10 minutes)
   - User can login with email and password
   - User can logout
+  - Only the admin user has access to the `/admin` route
+  - Only the signed-in user has access to the `/profile` route
+  - Protecting the `/login` route from already signed in users.
 - When the user is signed In:
   - See a list of products
   - Adding a product to the basket